 This easy Blueberry Tart with Puff Pastry is so easy to make and so pretty to serve.
 Golden, flakey crust filled with creamy cheesecake filling, topped with fresh blueberries.

-Summers scream fresh fruit and one of our favorites are vine-ripened blueberries.
+Summers scream fresh fruit, and one of our favorites is vine-ripened blueberries.
 Every year, we pick several pounds at a local farm, which keeps our freezer stocked throughout the year.
 One of my favorite recipes to make with our blueberries is this Heavenly Blueberry Tart Made with Puff Pastry.